IBM-Bluemix-Docs/sql-query/event_streams_landing.md

 - SQL Query landing costs $0.11 USD per capacity unit hour * 1 * 30 days
 - Cloud {{site.data.keyword.cos_short}}: 30 days * 24 hours * 60 / 1024 /1024 equals to 2.47 TB per month (Standard Plan, US-South, regional) costs $0.0220 * 2.47 + $1 for Class A and Class B requests

+## Permissions
+{:permissions-event-streams}

+The following permissions are needed for Kafka Landing:

+- Permission to create service-to-service authentication
+- Permission to create service IDs and API keys
+- Permission to write to {{site.data.keyword.keymanagementservicelong}} (to store the API key)

 ## Limitations
 {:limitations-streams-landing}

 With {{site.data.keyword.sqlquery_short}} you can process up to 1 MB event data per second.
 The final reached data throughput depends on parameters, such as topic partitions and size and format of the events.
 For one {{site.data.keyword.sqlquery_short}} instance there is a limit of five concurrent stream landing jobs.
 The limit can be raised upon request via support ticket.
 The {{site.data.keyword.messagehub}} feature is currently only available for instances created in the US-South region.